Learning through play

 Our setting uses a key person approach.
 This means that each member of staff has a group of children for whom she/he is particularly responsible.
 Your child's key person will be the person who works with you to make sure that the childcare that we provide is right for your child's particular needs and interests.
 When your child first starts at the setting, she/he will help your child to settle and throughout your child's time at the setting, she/he will help your child to benefit from the setting's activities.

 Learning opportunities for adults

-As well as gaining childcare qualifications, our staff take part in further training to help them to keep up-to date with thinking about early years care and education.
-The setting also keeps itself up-to-date with best practice, as a member of the Pre-school Learning Alliance, through Under 5 magazine and other publications produced by the Alliance.
-The current copy of Under 5 is available for you to read.
+As well as gaining childcare qualifications, our staff take part in further training to help them to keep up-to date with early years care and education.
+All our staff have paediatric first aid training

 The management of our setting